ravern/doji/README.md

 # Dōji

-Practical, dynamic programming language.
+Practical scripting language for Rust.

-## Usage
+## Guide

 Here is the "Hello, world!" program for Dōji.